6849-2020/treefaker/README.md

 **Contributors**: Andy Tockman (@tckmn)

-This 6.849 final project is a lightweight web-based implementation of Robert J. Lang's [TreeMaker](https://langorigami.com/article/treemaker/) software for origami design.
+This MIT 6.849 final project is a lightweight web-based implementation of Robert J. Lang's [TreeMaker](https://langorigami.com/article/treemaker/) software for origami design.
 ## Running
 [A live version of this project is available on GitHub Pages.](https://6849-2020.github.io/treefaker/index.html) This project uses Node.js and Vue.js; to run locally, ensure that you have a recent version of Node.js (≥v10.16.3) and NPM (≥6.9.0) installed.